3HP latent TB treatment

 Macleods will continue to produce and supply 3HP, scaling up capacity to meet increasing demand.
 Our guarantee enabled Macleods to initially lower its price for 3HP to $15 per patient course, before a further reduction in August 2022 to $14.25 per patient course.

-The new ceiling price is available in 138 low- and middle-income countries.
+The new ceiling price was available in 138 low- and middle-income countries.

 32%